dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1301.md

 Chapter 13  Component Cohesion

-component—but that still doesn’t weaken the dependency.
+component—but that still doesn't weaken the dependency.
 The using component still depends on the used component.

 Because of that dependency, every time the used component is changed, the using component will likely need corresponding changes.
 Even if no changes are necessary to the using component, it will likely still need to be recompiled, revalidated, and redeployed.
-This is true even if the using component doesn’t care about the change made in the used component.
+This is true even if the using component doesn't care about the change made in the used component.

 Thus when we depend on a component, we want to make sure we depend on every class in that component.
 Put another way, we want to make sure that the classes that we put into a component are inseparable—that it is impossible to depend on some and not on the others.
 Otherwise, we will be redeploying more components than is necessary, and wasting significant effort.

-Therefore the CRP tells us more about which classes shouldn’t be together than about which classes should be together.
+Therefore the CRP tells us more about which classes shouldn't be together than about which classes should be together.
 The CRP says that classes that are not tightly bound to each other should not be in the same component.

 Relation  to  ISP

 The CRP is the generic version of the ISP.
-The ISP advises us not to depend on classes that have methods we don’t use.
-The CRP advises us not to depend on components that have classes we don’t use.
+The ISP advises us not to depend on classes that have methods we don't use.
+The CRP advises us not to depend on components that have classes we don't use.

 All of this advice can be reduced to a single sound bite:

-Don’t depend on things you don’t need.
+Don't depend on things you don't need.

 The  Tension  Diagr am  for  Component  Cohesion